2100 PR.02 External Sales Approval Process

-The Provost’s Office plays a key role in the process by approving or rejecting external sales requests based on whether the external sales are consistent with Yale’s mission, whether the external sales are an appropriate use of institutional resources, and whether the external sales are appropriately priced.
+The Provost’s Office plays a key role in the process by approving or rejecting external sales requests based on whether the external sales provide a secondary benefit to Yale’s mission, whether the external sales are an appropriate use of institutional resources, and whether the external sales are appropriately priced.

 If the Provost’s Office approves an external sale, other reviewers are responsible for ensuring that the proposed external sale does not interfere with any grant, tax, export control, environmental health and safety, legal, or contractual requirements.

 The phased implementation schedule described in this section only applies to units and faculty that want to sell the services they provide within the University to external customers, as outlined in the criterion above.

 A. Units that have never (or have only occasionally) sold externally must go through ESAP before selling externally.
 Units that have previously sold externally, and are engaging in a new type of sales activity, such as a new service, or a significant change in volume, business practices, customer class, etc., must go through ESAP before beginning the new type of activity.